phoebewong/AC297r_2019_Associated_Press/README.md

 #### Getting the data

 1. Download the data (about 15gb) from google drive [link](https://drive.google.com/file/d/12vmDT-GueP2-DooyaeQwEFrFz9K7SS_7/view?usp=sharing)
-2. Unzip the data within the `src` folder.
-There should be a `src/data` folder now
+2. Unzip the data within the main directory of the GitHub repository.
+There should be a `/data` folder now.
 3. If there is a folder called `__MACOSX` now created in the root directory of the github repository alongside the `data` directory, this folder can be deleted using `rm -rf __MACOSX`.
 4. Copy the folder `src/data/preview` and `src/data/thumbnail` into `src/ui/static/img`
 5. A sanity check: `ls src/ui/static/img` should show the folders `thumbnail`, `preview` and `spinner.gif`